Tuesday, May 27, 2025

 ..

-like a relic of the past
+a relic from the past

 waiting for the thaw